Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ## Overview of this Project

 In this Project we are using dropDown menu from different resources: from controller hard code and from database.
-We have options where we get data from controller and get data from database for dropDown menu when we adding a book.(In AddNewBook View)
+We have options where we get data from controller and get data from database for dropDown menu when we adding a book.(See --> AddNewBook View)

 - in our App can be only 1 Context file therefore:
 - To work with local database --> we create a BookStoreContext.cs file (this is database name) --> in Data/ BookStoreContext.cs (Copy all content from README-BookStoreContext.md to BookStoreContext.cs)